 Do I still need an annual mammogram?

 While BSEs are valuable, they are not foolproof.
 Not all breast cancers can be detected through self-exams, and some benign breast conditions can mimic cancer.
-Therefore, it’s important to combine self-exams with regular clinical breast exams and mammograms as recommended by your healthcare provider to maximize the chances of early detection and successful treatment.
+Therefore, it’s important to combine self-exams with regular clinical breast exams and mammograms, as your healthcare provider recommends, to maximize the chances of early detection and successful treatment.

 Clinical Breast Evaluation - Margie Peteresen Breast Center